Stunned New Zealand Fight To Save Second Australia Test - UrduPoint

 Pattinson soon got his reward with a rising ball catching Watling's glove and Burns taking an easy catch to leave them at 58 for five.

-New Zealand staged a mini recovery before Starc got in on the action, having Colin de Grandhomme caught in the gully by Warner for 11.
+New Zealand staged a mini recovery before Starc got in on the action, having Colin de Grandhomme caught in the gully for 11.

 Santner was lucky to survive a review decision before scoring after he was caught off a Starc bouncer.

-Australia were convinced he was out and replays showed it skimmed off the wristband of his glove, but third umpire Aleem Dar deemed it inconclusive and Santner remained.
+Australia were convinced he was out and replays showed it skimmed off the wristband of his glove, but third umpire Aleem Dar decided otherwise.

 Latham brought up his 16th Test half-century before he got a thick edge to wicketkeeper Paine off Cummins, and once he was gone Australia wrapped up the tail.